namjoonsuh/TimeAutoDiff/README.md

  - **TimeAutoDiff-ddpm.ipynb**: Jupyternotebook file that the user can conveniently run to see how the model works for an un-conditional generation.
 Users can use their own dataset, or dataset in Dataset/Single-Sequence folder.
  - **TimeAutoDiff-Multi-Conditonal Sampling.ipynb**: Jupyternotebook file that the user can conveniently run to see how the model works for entity-conditional generation.
 Users can use their own dataset, or dataset in Dataset/Multi-Sequence folder.
 </p>

+## If you find our work interesting, please mark the star in our repository!